 The multifaceted Lviv is one of the most beautiful cities in Ukraine and Eastern Europe, receiving more than 2.5 million tourists annually.
-The city has an excellent geographical location, and is closer to major European business centers (Berlin, Amsterdam, Paris, Zurich) than other Ukrainian cities.
-And the local mentality is very close to the values of the citizens of European Union.
+The city has an excellent geographical location and is closer to major European business centers (Berlin, Amsterdam, Paris, Zurich) than other Ukrainian cities.
+And the local mentality is very close to the values of the citizens of the European Union.

 Modern Lviv has a great potential for the digital economy, and is one of the three largest IT centers in Ukraine, along with Kyiv and Kharkiv.
 Lviv was the first Ukrainian city where the first formal IT cluster was founded in 2012.
 The most famous IT companies in Lviv include SoftServe, Eleks, large global corporations like IBM and Pearson have offices there, and there are branch offices of large outsourcing companies - Lohika Systems, EPAM Systems and GlobalLogic.

 In 2010, the City Council recognized the IT industry as one of the most important economic areas for the local economy.
 After holding the European Football Championship in 2012, Lviv has significantly improved its infrastructure and a new airport began operations.
 The number of IT companies in Lviv grew 45% between 2018 and 2019, which was 1.5x faster than in the previous year (28%).
 The overall economic effect of the IT industry was $1.05B or 20.3% of Lviv's GDP in 2018, and the industry's revenue increased by 15% that year.
 In 2020, Lviv was recognized as the best city for business outsourcing in Central and Eastern Europe in the category of emerging cities at the annual Warsaw CEE Business Services Summit & Awards.